-group of 28 participants A representing managers, chairmen of some selected cooperative organisations, senior officials of the Department of Cooperative Development, faculty members of the Centre for Cooperative Development Training, and several related institutions, took part National Workshop on Cooperative Training Policy and Standards held iointly by the International Labour Organisation, the Ministry of Land Reforms and the Department of Cooperative Development, at Kathmandu, February 25-March 4, 1985.
+group of 28 participants representing managers, chairmen of some selected cooperative organisations, senior officials of the Department of Cooperative Development, faculty members of the Centre for Cooperative Development Training, and several related institutions. took part in a National Workshop on Cooperative Training Policy and Standards jointly by Interheld the national Labour Organisation, the Ministry of Land Reforms and the Department of Cooperative Development, at Kathmandu, February 25-March 4, 1985.